Clinical trial safety profile

 Bronchodilator use

-Findings from a management strategy survey6
+Findings from an ARIKAYCE management strategy survey (N=26)6

 Lozenges